DiSHACLed/toolchain-specification/semantic model/generic semantic model.md

 # Future Directions
-- ConfigSchema: We discussed that configurations can become very complex and that it is hence likely not feasible nor desirable to define all configuration schema’s exhaustively with this entity.
-It seems a more feasible approach to sometimes only specify that a parameter expects a config-file of a specific type, for example yaml or json.
-We should look at the common workflow language (cwl) which is very mature in describing configurations.
 - In this model, pipelines are only described as concrete instances, not as reusable templates.
 In my view, a pipeline automatically becomes reusable by simply changing the used data and potentially some configuration values.
 But some people may see that differently and may want distinction of class and instance for pipelines.
 - Once we are happy with our generic semantic model, we should check which entities we can map onto already existing ontologies.
 The more we can reuse the better!
 - It remains to be tested whether describing a pipeline in such a way really provides enough information to (semi-) automatically compile a corresponding pipeline.